-The first steps after you have gathered all you need to do the job is to turn off the thermostat to your hvac system, but you will leave the fan on.
+The first step after you have gathered all you need to do the job is to turn off the thermostat to your HVAC system, but you will leave the fan on.

 You want to leave the old filter in the furnace because it will help catch all the dust and dirt you stir up while cleaning the air ducts.
 You will replace the filter at the end of the cleaning.

 You can then use paper towels to cover the supply vents not being cleaned at the time to keep the dust and dirt from blowing in and out of the vents while you are cleaning other areas.
 You simply lift the supply vents and place a paper towel between the vent cover and the wall or floor.
 The vent should hold in place without having to put all the screws back in since you will be returning to remove the paper towels and cleaning each air vent.

 Once you have covered each of the supply vents you can go room by and clean out the air ducts as best you can.
 You can use paper towels to also wipe down dust and dirt that is easily visible and accessible.
 To reach the rest of the vents you can use a flexible vent pipe if your vacuum doesn’t come with any attachments to reach further into the air ducts.
 Some vacuums have flexible attachments, others do not.
 You will find having a flexible attachment is good because most vents have turns that will be harder to clean without it.